Ritin-dev/main/src/content/solutions/non-destructive-testing.md

   * Ideal environment for even the most stringent lighting requirements

   * Easy access for overhead crane loading and unloading or other material handling
+copy_block_1: >-
+  ### **UV-Protected Modular Clean Room For Non-Destructive Testing**

+  Duroair can combine [DuroRoom™](/products/duroroom) with our [DuroCap™](/products/durocap), [DuroDust™](/products/durodust), and DuroClean™ engineered exhaust systems, if required, into one cost-effective, UV-protected enclosure for easy-access, non-destructive testing.

+  We engineer portable, retractable enclosures and dark rooms that can be custom tailored for indoor use with your required structural materials, fabric types, and UV protection specifications.
+Available with climate-controlled filtration, Duroair enclosures can bring your non-destructive testing in-house for significant cost savings and quality control.
 copy_block_2: >-
   ### Technical Specifications